 Rick’s answer: You’re right, Carla.
 There is no option on the “Edit Post” screen for changing the post’s author name.
 But it can be done, and it’s actually relatively easy.
 In fact, you can change the author for several posts at once!

 Follow the steps below to change the author name on your older posts:

-1 – Log into your WordPress Dashboard using the username and password for your Administrator account (Editors cannot change post author names).
+1 – Log into your WordPress Dashboard using the username and password for your Administrator account (only accounts with Administrator privileges can change post author names).

-2 – Select the All Posts link from the Dashboard menu.
+2 – Click the Posts link on the Dashboard menu.

 3 – Type the Author name that you want to change into the search box in the top-right corner of the window, then click Search Posts.
 You should now see a list of all the posts that were written using your Administrator account.